dotnet/docs-maui/docs/user-interface/graphics/paint/solidcolor.md

 ---
 title: "Paint a solid color"
-description: "The .NET MAUI graphics library includes a SolidPaint class, that paints a graphical object with a solid color." ms.date: 07/15/2021
+description: ".NET MAUI graphics includes a SolidPaint class, that paints a graphical object with a solid color." ms.date: 07/15/2021
 ---